What’s The Best Pool Filter? (2019 Guide)

 It's also self-cleaning for the best performance and very low maintenance.

-This Pentair Quad filter (click here to check the price on Amazon) uses four large filter cartridges that offer up the largest surface area possible: this means that is filters out a lot of debris very quickly with low resistance.
+This Pentair Quad (click here to check the price on Amazon) uses four large filter cartridges that offer up the largest surface area possible: this means that is filters out a lot of debris very quickly with low resistance.

 It also means you can go longer in between cleanings than other filters!